The Gestapo Way

 - 1 teaspoon dry oregano

 - Optional if you want to add sliced red peppers and mushrooms

 Season the steaks with salt and pepper.

 In a large sauté pan heat olive oil over medium high heat and sear the steaks about 3 minutes each side.

 Remove the steaks and place aside.

-In the same pan on medium high heat, cook the onions, red peppers and mushrooms till mushrooms and onions caramelize, about 10 minutes.
-Leave alone, stir only once halfway during the cooking time.
-Season with salt and pepper.
-Add garlic and cook 1 minute stirring.
+In the same pan on medium high heat, cook the onions until translucent, about 5 minutes.
+Add the chopped garlic and cook 1 minute stirring.
 Deglaze pan with red wine and cook down for 1 minute.